Fiori-Tracker/fioritracker.github.io/1909SPS08/installation/asis-info-steps.md

 Using SAP Gui transaction ZFTSETUP start `9.
 Connection status check Modify Managed systems`:

-For correctlly configured systems it should show green light in column `status` as shown on below screenshot:
+For correctly configured systems it should show green light in column `status` as shown on below screenshot:

 ![](/res/connection-status.png)